THURSDAY APRIL 19TH

 Update Tuesday Morning April 24: The night passed without any violence which is also very positive.
 Today we really don’t know what is going to happen, but the protests and call for regime change are still there.
-The march was huge and it could have been bigger if public transport hadn’t been closed down.
+The march was huge.
 We are praying today for more peace and always for truth and justice.

 Our family is doing fine.
 We are keeping an eye on the news and being cautious.
 But yesterday was very calm.
 We even went out and joined the march down our highway in solidarity with our neighbors and Nicaragua.
 Schools are closed, but today at Club Esperanza we are planning to open the feeding center to the neighborhood and do something good in the middle of the worry and fear.
 Markets have been closed for a few days but nobody is starving.
 We just feel it is a way to help alleviate some of the pressure on people’s daily provisions in the neighborhood.
 We are having school at our house like normal with our kids…gotta get school done instead of sitting around 🙂

 News Stories: Havana Times, The Hill (white house reaction), BBC.
-Also below is Jorge Ramos’ interview with Carlos Chamorro who is the son of Violeta Chamorro the first Nicaraguan elected president after the Sandanista revolution.
+Also below is Jorge Ramos’ interview with Carlos Chamorro who is the son of Violeta Chamorro.
 He is a well known journalist here and if you speak Spanish is it worth the update.

 Lastly we wanna share this picture because it made us laugh.
 We went shopping yesterday and the entire store was fully stocked and we got all we needed.
 There was only one shelf completely empty….guess which aisle?
 The rice and beans aisle!
 Gotta have priorities 🙂 So we have everything, except rice and beans 😦

 There have continued to be marches and memorials services for the dead over the last two days.
 Again, I say praise Jesus that it has been peaceful and there has been no violence.
-One of the hardest things to comprehend about this is that in just a short time 63 people were killed and 15 are still missing.
 The initial spark of the protests was about tax hikes against the people’s social security system.
-But the reaction by the government to crackdown with lethal violence against protests to such an extreme degree is something that is not going to be forgotten by the people.
-How could anyone just let that pass?
 Things have been calm but people are very upset and still clamoring for change.

 Tonight is a candle light march planned from one of the main universities to one of the major rotundas in Managua.
 Please keep praying for the peace to continue tonight and into the weekend.
-On Sunday there is supposed to be a “Dialogue” between the Ortega government and all those calling for his ouster.
+On Sunday there is supposed to be a “Dialogue”.
 We are praying for Truth and Justice as those things move forward.

 Update Saturday Morning April 28: